-Capability and Capacity (if relevant)
+Capability and Capacity

-Describe the business's commitment, capacity and capability to carry out the implementation of the proposed activities.
+Describe the business's commitment, capacity and capability to implement the proposed activity.

 I.e. How is the business committed to carrying out the requested activity?
 Is this something that is being driven from the top of the business?
 Is the activity part of any planning the business is undertaking?